SydneyHopson/web-guided-project-advanced-forms-solution/README.md

 - Clone the repo.
 - Navigate into the project folder.
-- Run `npm i` to download the project's dependencies listed in the `package.json`.
+- Run `npm i` to download the project's dependencies listed in the `package.json`
-- Run `npm start` to compile the React project and spin up the app on `http://localhost:1234`.
+- Run `npm run server` to spin up a local API on `http://localhost:4000/friends`
-- Run `npm run server` to spin up a local API on `http://localhost:4000/friends`.
+- Run `npm start` to compile the React project and serve it on `http://localhost:1234`

 Today's endpoints are: